-In her resignation letter Mgoduso claimed that there was a “lack of objectivity, transparency, and corporate governance practices on the board” and that she had “lost confidence in the Remco members and their ability to execute responsibilities without fear or favor”.
+In her resignation letter Mgoduso said there was a “lack of transparency, objectivity, and corporate governance practices on the board,” and that she had “lost confidence in the Remco members and their ability to execute responsibilities without fear or favor”.

 Sport Ministry spokesman Paena Galane said “Cricket SA have shown that they are unable to resolve their own problems”.
 They tried an internal resolution process but failed and went to the South African Sports Confederation and Committee for assistance.
 Since the issue remains unresolved, it’s now before the Sports Minister, the final arbitrator.

 Cricket South Africa’s (CSA) bonus scandal makes it difficult for the Cape Town Proteas to find a sponsor for the upcoming T20 Series.
 The series started at Newlands on Thursday with a game against Australia.
 CSA’s commercial manager, Richard Glover, asked four companies interested in sponsoring various cricket properties to “hold off until they drew a line under the bonus scandal”.

 Last Tuesday CSA announced a partnership with educational charity, MAD (Make A Difference), for the upcoming Twenty20 International series against Australia.
 MAD has exclusive naming rights to the two-match series in a bid to further raise awareness for the foundation’s work promoting educational opportunities among youth.